How to Plan a 5K Run for Community Charity

-When you know how to plan a well-organized 5K, your nonprofit has the potential to attract a cult following of avid racers and supporters who participate in your fundraising event year after year.
+When you know how to plan a well-organized 5K, your nonprofit organization has the potential to attract a cult following of avid racers and supporters who participate in your fundraising event or charity race series year after year.
 In fact, as a competitive runner for the last 10 years or so, I always make a hotel reservation for my favorite race for the following year on the same day that I run it.

-The key to building such loyalty is to execute an event that not only runs smoothly, but also wows everyone involved.
+The key to building such loyalty is to execute a charity event that not only runs smoothly, but also wows everyone involved.
 This includes people beyond just your runners.
 It’s also essential to create positive experiences for and develop relationships with your volunteers, local businesses, government officials, and the community at large.

 1. Make it Easy to Sign Up and Receive Information

-Classy Fundraising Benchmarks show that traffic from mobile devices make up 51% of traffic to all campaign types, so a seamless, mobile responsive online registration experience is a must.
+Classy’s State of Modern Philanthropy report show that traffic from mobile devices make up nearly half of traffic to all campaign types, so a seamless, mobile responsive online registration experience is a must.
 In addition to event registration capabilities, your site should also provide ample information for local runners and those from out of town.
 They should know things like:

 - Where they can stay